jonmjonm/AtlasIO.jl/README.md

 ```
 ## The files contained here are :
 * AtlasIO directory
-    - Atlas.py :
+    - AtlasIO.jl:
-        This is the main Atlas reader Library
+        This is the main Atlas reader and writer library written in Julia.
 * AtlasExamples directory
     - atlas_nc_multiscale.jsonl.gz :
         This is a large collection of map assignments for testing.
 Notice that it is compressed.
 The library can read compressed or uncompressed files.
 These multi-scale assignments come from code which try to preserve the different levels.